Why Use an Intermediary to Sell Your Insurance Agency?

 Act as a Buffer

 There are times that emotions can run high during the sales process, especially when negotiating.
 Selling your business is an emotional time.
-An intermediary can keep the process running smoothly.
+An advisor can keep the process running smoothly.
 They act as a buffer between you and a buyer.
 They are able to strategically communicate your interests in a professional productive manner that will produce the most positive result.

 Help With Documents